-Hesse is one of the 16 German states with 6.3 million inhabitants.
-The gross domestic product (GDP) of the state amounts to around 302.5 billion euros (2021) and thus exceeds the GDP of Finland.
-With a GDP of 48,164 euros per inhabitant, Hesse ranks between Finland and the Netherlands in an EU comparison.
+Hesse is one of the 16 German states with 6.39 million inhabitants.
+The gross domestic product (GDP) of the state amounts to around 351 billion euros (2023) and thus exceeds the GDP of Finland.
+With a GDP of 54.810 euros per inhabitant, Hesse ranks between the Netherlands and Austria in an EU comparison.
 Hesse receives 17.6 percent of all foreign direct investments (FDI) in Germany.

-Frankfurt am Main, the largest city in Hesse, is the financial centre of continental Europe with around 248 credit and insurance institutions, including the headquarter of the European Central Bank (ECB), the Single Supervisory Mechanism (SSM), Deutsche Bundesbank, Deutsche Börse, the European Exchange (EUREX) and the Leibnitz Institute for Financial Market Research.
+Frankfurt am Main, the largest city in Hesse, is the financial centre of continental Europe with around 250 credit and insurance institutions, including the headquarter of the European Central Bank (ECB), the Single Supervisory Mechanism (SSM), the Authority for Anti-Money Laundering (AMLA) Deutsche Bundesbank, Deutsche Börse, the European Exchange (EUREX), the Leibnitz Institute for Financial Market Research and the International Sustainability Standards Board (ISSB).

 Hesse is also a hub of European information and communication technology with 122,000 employees, 10,000 companies and a turnover of 40 billion euros (focus on corporate software, data centres and data security).
-The German Commercial Internet Exchange (DE-CIX) is an internet exchange point based in Frankfurt, which is the largest in the world in terms of data throughput.
+The German Commercial Internet Exchange (DE-CIX) is an internet exchange point based in Frankfurt, which is the largest in the world in terms of data https://unfccc.int/files/essential_background/convention/application/pdf/english_paris_agreement.pdf throughput.
 Additionally, the satellite control centre of the European Space Agency (ESA) is located in Darmstadt.